naemon/naemon.github.io/documentation/usersguide/pluginapi.md

 Let's see some examples of possible plugin output...

-<strong>Case 1: One line of output (text only)</strong><br>
+**Case 1: One line of output (text only)**

 Assume we have a plugin that returns one line of output that looks like this:

 <div style="padding: 0 0 0 25px;">
 <div style="display: inline; color: red;">DISK OK - free space: / 3326 MB (56%);</div>
 </div>

-If this plugin was used to perform a service check, the entire line of output will be stored in the <a href="macrolist.html#serviceoutput">$SERVICEOUTPUT$</a> macro.
+If this plugin was used to perform a service check, the entire line of output will be stored in the [`$SERVICEOUTPUT$`](macrolist.html#serviceoutput) macro.

-<strong>Case 2: One line of output (text and perfdata)</strong><br>
+**Case 2: One line of output (text and perfdata)**

 A plugin can return optional performance data for use by external applications.
-To do this, the performance data must be separated from the text output with a pipe (|) symbol like such:
+To do this, the performance data must be separated from the text output with a pipe (`|`) symbol like such:

 <div style="padding: 0 0 0 25px;">
 <div style="display: inline; color: red;">DISK OK - free space: / 3326 MB (56%);</div><div style="display: inline;">&nbsp;|&nbsp;</div><div style="display: inline; color: orange;">/=2643MB;5948;5958;0;5968</div>